CELPIP Speaking TaskGiving Advice

 - Each piece of advice includes clear reasoning

-- Uses varied linking words and sophisticated vocabulary
+- Uses natural linking words and precise vocabulary

 - Ends with encouragement and reassurance